SuperboGiuseppe/dncs_lab2/README.md

 The configuration of this flux is automated as, everytime a network is deployed, an additional vagrant environment is deployed in "Dashboard_server".
 The machine where grafana server is executed is based on the following Vagrant Box: [superbogiuseppe/grafana_server](https://app.vagrantup.com/superbogiuseppe/boxes/grafana_server).

+Credentials for the dashboard:
+    - Username: admin
+    - Password: dashboard

 ### List of features
 Available features:
 - Provide Graphical User Interface for creating Virtual environments;